tfpf/points-table-projector/README.md

 ./project examples/womens_premier_league_2024.txt
 ```

-The output here is small emough to comprehend easily.
+The output here is small enough to comprehend easily.